MrEhtsham0/Time-Forecasting-using-Stats-models/README.md

 ARIMA (AutoRegressive Integrated Moving Average)
 ARIMA is a popular statistical method for time series forecasting.
 It combines three components:

-AR (AutoRegressive): Model that uses the dependent relationship between an observation and some number of lagged observations.
-I (Integrated): Uses differencing of raw observations to make the time series stationary.
-MA (Moving Average): Model that uses dependency between an observation and a residual error from a moving average model applied to lagged observations.
+AR (AutoRegressive): Model that uses the dependent relationship between an observation and some number of lagged observations.I (Integrated): Uses differencing of raw observations to make the time series stationary.MA (Moving Average): Model that uses dependency between an observation and a residual error from a moving average model applied to lagged observations.

 SARIMA (Seasonal ARIMA)
 SARIMA extends ARIMA by explicitly supporting univariate time series data with a seasonal component.
 It includes: